 Check the cost of making phone calls.

-DVSA can help those who already bought a vehicle and having difficulty fitting a tacho device.
+DVSA can help any drivers who already bought a vehicle and having difficulty fitting a tacho device.
 They will also inform you the location of the nearest Approved Tachograph Centre.

-Tachograph Rules and Exemptions in the United Kingdom
+Tachograph Rules and Regulations Explained for the United Kingdom